Bruce Grant (biologist)

 Bruce S. Grant is emeritus professor of biology at the College of William and Mary.
-He has a particular research interest in the peppered moth, He is a defender of the teaching of evolution and has criticized creationist Jonathan Wells, who has cited his work, as "dishonest."
+He has a particular research interest in the peppered moth, and published a book, Observing Evolution: Peppered Moths and the Discovery of Parallel Melanism in 2021.

 Grant has a B.S. in Biology from Bloomsburg University of Pennsylvania in 1964, an M.S. in Genetics from North Carolina State University, Raleigh in 1966 and a Ph.D. in Genetics from North Carolina State University, Raleigh in 1968.

 An article on his contributions in research, teaching, and mentoring was published in 2005 in Genetics.

 Views

 In a review of Creationism's Trojan Horse: The Wedge of Intelligent Design, Grant wrote: